salakatenzing/salakatenzing/README.md

 Please checkout my projects if you'd like:

 **Tech Cafe**
-- Android app that teaches users how to get started in three tech fields.
+- Java/Android app that teaches users how to get started in three tech fields.
 Sofware, Cyber and UI/UX.
 <a href="https://github.com/salakatenzing/Tech_Cafe/"> https://github.com/salakatenzing/Tech_Cafe</a>

 **Employee Manager**